Help us kick goals!

 Youth Footy Committee

-Also in the works are plans to hold several free youth footy sessions in conjunction with the 2017 SacAFL season.
+Also in the works are plans to hold several free youth footy sessions in conjunction with the upcoming SacAFL seasons.
 We hope to grow the game among the area youth--and hopefully there will be enough interest in the sport to warrant the creation of a Sacramento youth footy league by or before 2020.

 **If your PE class, school, or youth group is interested in learning the basics of Footy from the Sacramento Suns, please contact [email protected].**